-WoolOvers has been an all-natural brand since 1989, when environmentalism was scarcely talked about.
-We have been caring passionately about the environment, our worker's welfare and our customers for 34 years.
-Being ethical, honest and transparent in all that we do is at the heart of our business.
+Our business started with WoolOvers Limited which has been an all-natural brand since 1989, when environmentalism was scarcely talked about.
+We have been caring passionately about the environment, our worker's welfare and our customers for 35 years.
+A focus on ethics is at the heart of our operations and in all our endeavours, we aim to be honest and transparent.

-We are absolutely committed to preventing modern slavery in our business.
-We understand the inherent compliance risks of extended supply chains and we know there is still more we can do.
-Getting back to "normality" in a post- pandemic world, we have our work cut out but we will continue to assess and reassess our policies so that they are best placed to ensure there is no modern slavery or human trafficking in our supply chains, or in any part of the WoolOvers Group.
-Our customer trusts us to be ethical and expects us to get this important issue right.
+As we grow as a business and as a much larger group, we remain committed to preventing modern slavery in our name.
+We acknowledge the inherent compliance risks of extended supply chains and we know there is still more we can do.
+With continued socio and economic shock waves, there has been no getting back to "normality" in a post-pandemic world, but we will continue to assess and reassess our policies so that they are best placed to ensure there is no modern slavery or human trafficking in our supply chains, or in any part of the Wourth Group.
+Our customer trusts us to be ethical and expects us to get this important issue right..